dvidEast/nwHacks-Panda/README.md

 ## Accomplishments that we're proud of

 - Developed a clean and comforting landing and home page <br>
-- Building all of our members first ever web app <br>
+- Building all of our first ever web app <br>
 - Working with handling front-end inputs to trigger back-end API calls <br>
+- Learning Node and Express for the first time <br>
-- Learning new React techniques.
+- Learning new React techniques
+- Finishing our first Hackathon!

 ## What we learned